2001 FIRA Women's European Championship

-The 2001 FIRA Women's European Championship featured 12 countries and was the first divided into two pools - A and B, with the strongest eight sides in the former.
+The 2001 FIRA Women's European Championship was the sixth edition of the tournament and featured 12 countries.
+It was the first divided into two pools - A and B, with the strongest eight sides in the former.
 The tournament was also for the first time spread around several grounds in a region, rather than being played at one location.
 The A Pool was won by Scotland, and the B pool by Sweden.
 Both France and England were represented by their second string "A" teams.